 Not all experiences will be good though.
-For example something that has happened to me a few times while travelling is to stay in a place with bed bugs.
-I have since wrote a post on my bed bugs experience to help people know how to check their hotel room and also what to do if it happens to them.
+For example, something that has happened to me a few times while travelling is to stay in a place with bed bugs.
+I have since written a post on my bed bugs experience to help people know how to check their hotel room and also what to do if it happens to them.

 Inspire people to travel to new places